-OUDS' passion for nurturing new dramatic talent means it works hard to introduce new students to drama in Oxford.
-The annual ‘Cuppers' competition and the programme of workshops in Michaelmas (autumn) term aim to give new students (freshers) the confidence and experience they need to put on their own shows.
-The extensive and varied range of plays put on each term, for people of all levels of experience and of every interest, ensures that this is an exciting and vibrant scene with something for everyone.
-The Society also hosts a national tour every summer, culminating in a run at the Edinburgh Fringe Festival.
+OUDS nurtures new dramatic talent and works hard to introduce new students to drama in Oxford.
+The annual Cuppers competition, and the programme of workshops in Michaelmas term, aim to give new students the confidence and experience they need to put on their own shows.
+The extensive and varied range of plays put on each term - for people of all levels of experience and of every interest - ensures that this is a vibrant scene with something for everyone.
+OUDS also hosts a national tour every summer, culminating in a run at the Edinburgh Fringe Festival.

 Student theatre society for the promotion of BAME students in the creative arts at the University of Oxford.

 The Oxford Imps are a mixture of Oxford students and locals who perform improvised comedy every Monday night in a local pub, and at the Edinburgh Fringe for a month each summer.
 They are a training as well as performance company, offering a boot camp and workshops for each new generation of comedians and actors.
 Every year they hold auditions (no experience required!) but also need technicians, production assistants, improvising keyboard players and a keen audience to provide suggestions for the show.
 The Imps are a regular fixture at college balls and charity events, and put their skills to use in a wide variety of other formats, from full-length improvised musicals and radio plays to short films.

 If you are interested in writing and performing sketches and stand-up then the Oxford Revue may be for you.
 This comedy community has spawned some of Britain’s best loved writers and comedians, from Alan Bennett and Rowan Atkinson, to Armando Iannucci and Sally Phillips, to Stewart Lee and Katy Brand.